Georgia State Route 260

 State Route 260 (SR 260) is a 1.2 mi west–east state highway located in the northern part of the U.S. state of Georgia.
 Its route is entirely within DeKalb County.
-It is known as the shortest state route in Georgia.
+It, tied with SR 274, is considered the shortest state route in Georgia.

 Route description

 SR 260 begins at an intersection with US 23/SR 42 (Moreland Avenue SE) in Atlanta.
 The route makes a beeline to the east to meet its eastern terminus, an interchange with I-20 just east of Atlanta.

 The route is a mostly urban route, passing mostly businesses, churches, and schools.
 At its eastern terminus is DeKalb Memorial Park.

 No section of SR 260 is part of the National Highway System, a system of routes determined to be the most important for the nation's economy, mobility and defense.

 History

 SR 260 was established in 1949 on a routing that had the same western terminus at US 23/SR 42, but went further to the east, to an intersection with SR 12.
 At that time, the entire route was paved.